 Details to provide to your employee

-🗹 Any documents that can be read beforehand, such as training materials, code of conduct, and information about work hours, break times, benefits, and holidays and leave
+- Any documents that can be read beforehand, such as training manuals, code of conduct, and information about work hours, break times, benefits, and holidays and leave

-🗹 Where to go on day one and who to ask for on arrival
+- Where to go and who to ask for on day one

-🗹 Organize time for key team members to meet with the new employee.
+- Organize time for key team members to meet them

 Employee onboarding doesn’t have to all be done on an employee’s first day.
 Too much information can be overwhelming, so try to space it over a few days or a week.